ms-solly/myeditor/README.md

 ## How to Use

-1. **Write HTML, CSS, or JavaScript**: MyEditor provides separate text areas for HTML, CSS, and JavaScript.
+1. **Write HTML, CSS, or JavaScript**: MiEditor provides separate text areas for HTML, CSS, and JavaScript.
 Simply enter your code into the respective section.
     - **HTML** goes into the `html` section.
     - **CSS** goes into the `css` section.
     - **JavaScript** goes into the `js` section.